 Sanya Bay is not a high-end holiday.
 This is a spot for budget hotels, family resorts, and value long-term deals.
 The bay front is tree lined and pleasant of an evening with glorious sunsets and iridescent skies.
 Condominiums and hotels line the boulevard where couples stroll arm in arm and hawkers sell everything from gewgaws to savouries.

-The pick of the bunch on Sanya Bay is easily the Narada Resort & Spa (formerly Kempinski Resort & Spa Sanya).
-Opened in January 2007, the resort sprawls across 166 acres of prime beachfront at one secluded end of Sanya Bay West with a smorgasbord of accommodation choices from standard to spacious suites and Spa Villa Rooms.
-This is a chic and well thought out property with numerous engaging flourishes.
-For one it is a tad more compact than most megaresorts where it is a sweaty hike from room to café.
+The pick of the bunch on Sanya Bay was easily the Narada Resort & Spa (at one time the Kempinski Resort & Spa Sanya but closed by end 2016).
+First opened in January 2007, the resort sprawled across 166 acres of prime beachfront at one secluded end of Sanya Bay West with a smorgasbord of accommodation choices from standard to spacious suites and Spa Villa Rooms.
+This was a chic and well thought out property with numerous engaging flourishes.
+For one it was a tad more compact than most megaresorts where it is a sweaty hike from room to café.
 The beach is far closer to the main building and is easily accessed without enforced dogleg meanders through gardens and walkways like the IKEA one-way see-all trek.

 The Howard Johnson Resort Sanya Bay is a huge and grand twin-wing hotel overlooking a vast pool.
 Rooms are neat and modern without any surprises save for a mahjong table.
 Balconies offer sea views.
 In-room find Broadband access, an iron and ironing board, safe, satellite TV and phones with voice mail.
 The Grand Ballroom can comfortably manage 800 persons cocktail style and other distractions include the H-Spa, tennis, table tennis, children's club and fitness center.
 Of an evening sit at the edge of the lobby to take in the breeze, high above the resort pool and leafy grounds.
 Howard Johnson is set much farther west along the Sanya Bay strip.